marcin-lawrowski/wise-chat/readme.txt

 You can use filters feature.
 Go to Settings -> Wise Chat Settings, select Filters tab and add new filter.
 From now each occurrence of the phrase will be replaced by the defined text in every message that is posted to any chat channel.

-= Chat window is showing up but it does not work.
-I cannot receive or send messages.
-What is wrong? =

-Ensure that jQuery library is installed in your theme.
-Wise Chat cannot operate without jQuery.

-= Wise Chat plugin is making a lot of long-running HTTP requests.
+= Wise Chat plugin is making a lot of HTTP requests.
 How to improve the performance? =

-Every 3 seconds the plugin checks for new messages using AJAX request.
-By default admin-ajax.php is used as a backend script and this script has poor performance.
-However, it is the most compatible solution.
-If you want to reduce server load try to change "AJAX Engine" property to "Lightweight AJAX".
-It can be set on Settings -> Wise Chat Settings page, select Advanced tab and then select "Lightweight AJAX" from the dropdown list.
-This option enables dedicated backend script that has a lot better performance.
+Every few seconds the plugin checks for new messages using AJAX requests.
+Please check [this article](https://kainex.pl/projects/wp-plugins/wise-chat-pro/documentation/troubleshooting/performance/) for details.

 = How to customize CSS styles using "Custom CSS Styles" setting? =